Cold Process Soap Making Guide

-Throughout this guide we are going to explain the entire cold soap making process from start to finish.
-By the end you will have learnt everything you need to know about creating your own unique and beautifully handcrafted soaps, completely from scratch.
+Throughout this guide, we are going to explain the entire cold soap making process from start to finish.
+By the end, you will have learned everything you need to know about creating your own unique and beautifully handcrafted soaps, completely from scratch.

 The first thing you must do is understand what soap is.
 This is absolutely vital in learning cold process soap making.
 Please see our What is Soap? article before continuing.

 Now you are fully informed on what soap is, and how it is made, it’s time to gather your ingredients.
 You will need your chosen Soap Making Oils, Sodium Hydroxide, Essential Oils, Fragrances, Colourants, Soap Moulds, two large soap making pots, thermometer, scales, and a large soap/pizza cutter.

 The most enjoyable experience about cold process soap making is you choose from start to finish exactly what goes into your product, so the ingredients you chose are completely unique to you!
 Once you have your equipment ready, be sure to wear protective gloves and goggles throughout the entire process as you will be handling harmful chemicals which can lead to serious injury.